Michael Sullivan, Sr.

 The underboss for the Al Capone Outfit.

-- Mouth of Sauron: Since Al Capone is never seen in the movie, Nitti serves as his representative.
+- Mouth of Sauron: Since Al Capone is never seen in the movie outside of deleted scenes, Nitti serves as his representative.

 - Would Hurt a Child: He tries to persuade Rooney to order a hit on Michael Jr. due to the threat the kid could pose in the future.